MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ### Get information about the sending status for a crash log

-At times, you would like to know the status of your app crash.
+At times, you want to know the status of your app crash.
 A common use case is displaying a UI that informs the user the app is submitting a crash report.
 Another Scenario is when you want to adjust the behavior of the app to ensure the crash logs can be submitted shortly after relaunch.
 App Center Crashes provides three different callbacks you can make to be notified of what's taken place:

 #### The following callback will be invoked before the SDK sends a crash log